apbertoletti/Net.Migration.POC/README.md

 ~~~

-4. Backing to an especific migration on the Database
+4. Backing to an especific migration on the Database (all subsequent migrations will be undone)
 ~~~
 dotnet ef database update Name-Of-Migration-You-Want-Back
 ~~~
 or
 ~~~
-Update-Database -Migration:0 //Number of migration you want to back (zero if rollback all migrations)
+dotnet ef database update -Migration:0 //Number of migration you want to back (zero if rollback all migrations)
 ~~~